 Let’s demonstrate to our children the type of healthy technology use we’d like to see them adopt.

 12 ways to model healthy use of technology to your child

 1. Show how you use technology in positive ways such as connecting with family, planning a holiday or looking up a local park for a weekend bike ride.

 2. Demonstrate good self management when using technology, such as if you receive a text message, be sure to complete the conversation you’re having before checking your phone and turn off app notifications to avoid checking your phone continuously.

-    3. Work together to create a list of entertainment ideas together that are alternatives to technology that way, when ‘time is up’ they can make their own independent choices.
+3. Work together to create a list of entertainment ideas that are alternatives to technology.
+That way, when ‘time is up’ they can make their own independent choices.

-    4. Track your screen time and create a goals for the future, such as limiting your own consumption of technology around our children.
+4. Track your screen time and create goals for the future, such as limiting your own consumption of technology around your children.

 6. Gain permission from your children (and others) when you take their photograph and before you post to social media.

 7. Charge your phone at the family charging station and not in your bedroom.

 9. Switch off tv and screens during mealtimes.